 OUMA is comprised of three main spaces: The Shelley and Donald Rubin Gallery, the Skylight Gallery and the Center Gallery.
 OUMA staff and students also organize installations in several satellite spaces throughout the campus including galleries in Conant Theatre, Lupton Hall, Hearst Hall and Turner Lynch Campus Center.
 Lecture, concert, film and other educational series complement exhibitions on view.

-Resource for Students
+Resources for Students

 Each semester, OUMA offers gallery assistant internships, independent study, and work study opportunities.
+A research center offers research resources and guidance to students.
 Collaborative planning with faculty and staff allow for direct course development in conjunction with exhibitions to give students an immersive experience.
-OUMA is a rare asset on campus, facilitating the university in fulfilling its goal of providing a high level of liberal arts education.
+OUMA is a rare asset on a campus and assists the university in fulfilling its goal to provide a superior liberal arts education.

-The museum occupies the entire third floor of Lowry Hall, covers 7,000 square feet, offers an inviting gift shop featuring items of beauty from throughout the world.
-The Skylight Gallery and The Shelley and Donald Rubin Gallery are quiet, intimate spaces.
+The museum occupies the entire third floor of Lowry Hall, covers 7,000 square feet, and offers an inviting gift shop featuring items of beauty from around the world.
+Its three galleries are quiet, intimate spaces.

 OUMA has become an important cultural addition to metro Atlanta’s growing arts community, drawing thousands of visitors each year.